nuageux/Obsidian-CS-Notes/Programming Languages/C++/C++ Review.md

 ## C++ Memory Diagrams

-- Objects in C++ can contain other objects!
+- Objects in C++ can contain other objects.
     - As opposed to Java, whose objects can only contain references to other objects.
 - Furthermore, when naming an object during creation in C++, the name _is_ the object.
 - Ex: `Student s1("Niema");`